Leshuguita/leshuguita.github.io/content/blog/fonts/index.en.md

 {% img_figure(url="/blog/fonts/ex_1.png") %}
 "o" and "t" are a bit\
-too far apart
+too far apart.
 {% end %}

 {% img_figure(url="/blog/fonts/ex_2.png") %}
-The same goes for "fo"
+The same goes for "fo".
 {% end %}

 {% img_figure(url="/blog/fonts/ex_3.png") %}
 And even more so\
-for "Ta"
+for "Ta".
 {% end %}

 Modern computer typefaces can adjust the spacing between specific pairs of characters.
 For example, a lot of fonts reduce the space between a "A" followed by a "V" so that their parallel lines are closer together.<br>